The secret of noctilucent clouds is close to being solved: MIPT finds possible sources of moisture at the edge of space

-Russian climatologists have proposed three hypotheses for the appearance of water vapor in the mesosphere
+Russian climatologists have put forward three hypotheses for the appearance of water vapor in the mesosphere

-Russian scientists from MIPT have made an important step towards unraveling the nature of noctilucent clouds — the highest clouds on Earth, which appear at an altitude of about 80–85 km and glow against the background of dawn.
-Although such clouds have been observed for over a century, their origin has not been fully understood.
+Russian scientists from MIPT have taken an important step towards unraveling the nature of noctilucent clouds — the highest clouds on Earth, which appear at an altitude of about 80–85 km and glow against the background of dawn.
+Although such clouds have been observed for more than a century, their origin has not been fully understood.

 Noctilucent clouds